sunriselayer/gitbook/learn/rise/README.md

 # RISE

-$RISE token is the native token of Sunrise network. $RISE token can be used for fee.
-A part of RISE tx fee will be burnt in [Fee](../sunrise/fee.md) module.
+$RISE token is the native token of Sunrise network. $RISE token can be used for fees.
+A part of RISE tx fee will be burnt in the [Fee](../sunrise/fee.md) module.

-$RISE is preserved as `urise` in the Sunrise blockchain. `1000000urise` in the blockchain means 1 RISE in the real world.
+$RISE is preserved as `urise` in the Sunrise blockchain. `1000000urise` on the Sunrise network converts to 1 RISE in the real world.

 - Ticker: RISE
-- Denom in the blockchain: `urise`
+  Denomination on blockchain: `urise`

 $RISE can be minted by burning $vRISE 1 to 1.